PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Lecture/english.md

     |___Voxel/
 ```

-Change Data.cs to the following
+Change Data.cs to the following.

 ```
 using UnityEngine;